Tmotomaster/project12-local/README.md

 # WARNING!
 In case you're wondering what an "Inituak Commit" means, it just means that I'm very bad at git. :D
+Oh gosh I suck at this :D